 Migrant birds are at greater risk of extinction globally than are resident species.
 To date, the emphasis has been on long-distance, inter-continental migrants – and indeed populations of many of these species are decreasing rapidly due to human impacts across their migratory ranges.
 This project, started in 2015, used a broad-scale spatial approach to addressing questions of phylogeography, movement ecology, phenotypic variation and potential speciation in focal intra-African migrant birds that have seasonal breeding ranges across western, eastern and southern Africa.
-Since mid-2015, we have visited study sites in Nigeria and Ghana for western, Uganda for eastern and South Africa for southern Africa.
+Since mid-2015, we have sampled migrants at study sites in western, eastern and southern Africa, and tracked Woodland Kingfishers from South Africa.

 Little is known about the migratory routes, timing, drivers, connectivity and environmental prescriptions of intra-continental migrant birds in Africa compared to inter-continental migrants.
 This project was initiated by Dr Phoebe Barnard, who recruited post-doc Dayo Osinubi, to investigate the migratory patterns of focal intra-African migrant birds.
 The main focus has been on Woodland Kingfishers Halcyon senegalensis, which have been sampled at three main sites throughout their range, but additional data have been collected on African Pygmy Kingfishers Ispidina picta, and Diederik Chrysococcyx caprius and Klaas’s Cuckoo C. klaas.

 Activities in 2019